totolicious/eslint-plugin-auto-let/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-plugin-auto-let.svg)](https://www.npmjs.com/package/eslint-plugin-auto-let)

-ESLint plugin that converts `const` to `let` when constant assignment happens in the same function scope.
+ESLint plugin that rewrites `const` to `let` when a const is reassigned within the same function or module.

 Pairs well with [`prefer-const`](https://eslint.org/docs/latest/rules/prefer-const) and IDE lint-on-save:
-`prefer-const` will rewrite a `let` to `const` before you've finished writing reassignment logic if you lint with autofix on save
+`prefer-const` may rewrite `let` to `const` before you've finished writing reassignment logic; this rule undoes that when a write is present.

 ## Motivation & Warning